Swiss Federal Constitution: Title 2 Fundamental Rights, Citizenship and Social Goals

 Title 2 contains the Constitution's bill of rights and consists of 35 articles.
 The 1874 constitution contained only a limited number of fundamental rights, and some of them grew less significant as the 20th century wore on, such as the right to a decent burial guaranteed in article 53 of the old constitution.
 In consequence, the Swiss Federal Supreme Court's extensive case law developed an array of implicit or "unwritten" fundamental rights, drawing upon the case law of the European Court of Human Rights and applying the fundamental rights guaranteed in the European Convention on Human Rights (ECHR), which Switzerland ratified in 1974.

 In the course of the 1999 constitutional revision, the Federal Assembly decided to codify that case law in the form of a comprehensive bill of rights, which is substantially congruent with the rights guaranteed in the ECHR, the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.

 Title 2 also covers the essential rules on the acquisition of Swiss citizenship and of the exercise of political rights.
 Furthermore, it contains a number of not directly enforceable "social goals" which the state shall strive to ensure, including the availability of social security, health care and housing.

 Title 2 refers to Swiss people as "women and men of Switzerland" as a sign of acknowledging gender discrimination in the past (Switzerland became the second to last country in Europe that granted, in 1971, suffrage to women).
-The new Constitution also eliminated some archaisms of the old Constitution, such as the tax upon bride moving into bridegroom's house, prohibition on cantons to have military forces of more than 300 people, the mandate for cantons to provide each other with military assistance, and the prohibition of absinthe.
+The new Constitution also eliminated several archaic provisions from the previous Constitution, including a tax on brides moving into the bridegroom's household, a prohibition on cantons maintaining military forces of more than 300 personnel, a mandate requiring cantons to provide mutual military assistance, and the prohibition of absinthe.